Vickey Ray Anderson

 Vickey Ray Anderson is a former running back in the National Football League (NFL), Canadian Football League (CFL) and United States Football League (USFL).

-Biography
+Early life

 Anderson was born on May 3, 1956, in Oklahoma City, Oklahoma.

-Career
+Professional career

 Anderson played for the Green Bay Packers during the 1980 NFL season.
 He played at the collegiate level at the University of Oklahoma.
 While there, he had played as a cornerback.